Friend Waldir I Still See That Having The Opportunity To Serve You Is A Privilege

 -Claudio, it's me, Waldir!
 We brought you here so you know it was not your fault my ticket.
 I'm fine ========= (ocolto por mim) a white, completely unknown (I do not know if I'm white) that helped me in the most difficult hours and days.

 Know that I am well and, believe me, you will never again be in helplessness, because there will always be one of us near you.
 That said, he smiled, made a sign of even more, turned around and left, running, at an immense speed and I felt what I think a lot of people felt at least once in their life:

-"Being brought back at an even frightening speed and I woke up crying ... how I cry now, as I write this ...
-AND I CRY AGAIN HERE, in the 21st Century ...
+“Being brought back at even scary speed and I woke up, crying… as I cry now as I write this… AND CRYING HERE AGAIN in the 21st Century…

-Whenever I get sick, I think of him and wonder if it would have been my turn, and although for a long time I had always concluded that yes, God came ... and I said no.
+Whenever I get sick, I think of him and wonder if it was my turn, and though for a long time I had always concluded that yes, God came ... and said no.

 I stopped thinking about this for a long time